AGILEDROP/agilekarma/CONTRIBUTING.md

 This app has an extensive test suite, just because.
 Before submitting pull requests, please check that your changes pass linting and tests by running `yarn lint` and `yarn test`.
 These will also be run for you by Travis CI, but it's often quicker to debug and resolve the issues locally.

-⚠️ _You will need access to a PostgreSQL server to run the integration and end-to-end tests.
-If you don't, just run the unit tests (see below) and let Travis CI run the full test suite for you._

-ℹ️ _If you don't have Yarn, you can replace any mention of `yarn` in this section with `npm run`._

 You can run just a subset of tests:
-- Unit tests with `yarn unit-tests`
+- Unit tests with `yarn test`
-- Integration tests with `yarn integration-tests`
+- Integration tests with `./prep_for_integration_tests` and `yarn integration-tests`

-- End-to-end tests with `yarn e2e-tests`
+**Important:**

+Integration tests must be run from the docker container and the db must be prepped.
+This is done with the `./prep_for_integration_tests` script.
+The script will _ERASE_ the db and put a few sample scores in to test against.
+**The prep script must be run before every integration test run!**
+Unit tests do not affect the db.

 You can modify the default testing behaviour by adjusting the relevant `scripts` in [`package.json`](package.json) or in some cases by passing additional [Jest configuration parameters](https://jestjs.io/docs/en/configuration.html) at the end of the test commands above.